brunobbbs/bbbs.blog/README.rst

    This text does not appear on pypi or github.
 It is a comment.

 ==============================================================================
-bbbs.blog - An example project for http://brunobarbosa.com.br
+bbbs.blog - An example project for my personal blog
 ==============================================================================

 This is an example project for http://brunobarbosa.com.br